-Although such nursing homes would periodically institute enough improvements in the presenting problems that they would be in substantial compliance on one survey, significant problems would often re-surface by the time of the next survey.
-Such facilities with a “yo-yo” or “in and out” compliance history rarely addressed underlying systemic problems that were giving rise to repeated cycles of serious deficiencies.
-To address this problem CMS created the “Special Focus Facility” (SFF) initiative.
+Although such nursing homes may periodically institute enough improvements to correct problems identified on one inspection, significant problems would often re-surface by the time of the next inspection.
+Such facilities with a “yo-yo” or “in and out” compliance history rarely address underlying systemic problems that give rise to repeated cycles of serious deficiencies, which pose risks to residents’ health and safety.
+To address this problem CMS created the “Special Focus Facility” (SFF) program.

-How the Special Focus Facility (SFF) Initiative Works
+How the Special Focus Facility (SFF) Program Works